Lab 8 - Band Arithmetic: NDVI

 Lab Instructions

-Copy and paste the following code into Earth Engine:
+Let's start by loading a Sentinel-2 image.
+Copy and paste this code into Earth Engine:

 /////